-As a brand, Simmer is an online platform through which we’ll offer courses, webinars, and other content designed for anyone interested in the technical side of marketing.
-There will be both a paid offering as well as free goodies.
+As a brand, Simmer is an online platform through which we offer courses, webinars, and other content designed for anyone interested in the technical side of marketing.

 I will not stop writing on this blog, and I will promise you that the blog will stay on topic, will continue to be completely free, and you can enjoy the content with no strings attached whatsoever.

-The newsletter will also include bits and pieces about the Simmer platform such as upcoming courses and related offers, but the Simmer Newsletter’s main point of focus will be knowledge sharing, in all shapes and sizes.
+The newsletter also includes bits and pieces about the Simmer platform such as upcoming courses and related offers, but the newsletter’s main point of focus will be knowledge sharing, in all shapes and sizes.

-The newsletter is going to be the fastest way to get notified on all the new developments in the world of online analytics and tag management, on latest additions to this blog, on the latest tools and services I’ve created, and on the courses (and offers!) we’ll release in Simmer.
+The newsletter is going to be the fastest way to get notified on all the new developments in the world of online analytics and tag management, on latest additions to this blog, on the latest tools and services I’ve created, and on the courses (and offers!) we’ve built in Simmer.

-So, while waiting for the website and the first courses to be launched (early 2021), please subscribe and enjoy even more free content from yours truly!
+So, please subscribe and enjoy even more free content from yours truly!